prtcl/plonk/README.md

 You can then ```var plonk = require('plonk')```, or use the UMD browser build at ```dist/plonk[.min].s```.

-If you're using Browserify and don't want to include the whole library, it is safe to cherrypick methods from `lib/`:

-`var drunk = require('plonk/lib/math/drunk');`

 ## Dependencies

 plonk uses [promise](https://github.com/then/promise) to ensure native Promise compatibility.